Swanage Railway: The twentieth century

 In the first decade of the twentieth century, taking holidays at seaside resorts became a major pastime, and through trains from London were instituted in this period.
 The train service was gradually augmented; in the winter of 1931 there were thirteen daily passenger trains on the branch.
 The ball clay and other mineral workings on the Isle of Purbeck had not been connected to the branch at first, but by this time rail connections were made and the minerals were transported away by rail.

-The railways of Great Britain were subject to the Railways Act 1922 by which most of them were "grouped", and the LSWR became a constituent of the new Southern Railway (UK).
+The railways of Great Britain were subject to the Railways Act 1922 by which most of them were "grouped", and the LSWR became a constituent of the new Southern Railway.
 The Transport Act 1947 imposed further reorganisation, taking the railways into national ownership under British Railways in 1948.

 In the period after 1945, the local trains on the branch were operated as push and pull trains.
 Through carriages from Weymouth trains were conveyed by some branch trains and if the branch engine was propelling the branch coaches, the attached main line coaches would be behind the locomotive, which was sandwiched.

 In the 1960s, usage of rural branch lines declined rapidly as road transport for both goods and passengers improved.
 However, the line was not mentioned in the report The Reshaping of British Railways, published in 1963, which recommended the closure of many such lines.

 From 1966, steam traction was eliminated from the area, and the branch passenger service was operated by a diesel-electric multiple-unit set of BR Class 205.
 In 1969, a through train from London was operated on summer Saturdays, worked by a diesel locomotive.

 In May 1967, the government announced passenger services to Swanage would end after a review of unprofitable branch lines.
 In late 1967, British Railways issued a notice that the Swanage line was to be closed by September 1968.
 However, due to opposition focused on the problems in providing a replacement bus service during the summer months, the closure was deferred.
 A Department of the Environment Inspector ruled that the line should remain open, but that decision was later overturned by the Secretary of State for the Environment.

 The line closed to passenger services from 3 January 1972, this was standard phrasing which meant no trains ran on the 'from' date.
 Because there was no winter Sunday service, the last trains actually ran on 1 January.
 Composed of two three-carriage 1957 British Railways diesel-electric multiple units No. 1110 and No. 1124, the last train left Wareham at 9.45pm bound for Swanage.

 With 500 passengers on board, who had each purchased a specially printed British Rail Edmondson card ticket costing 50 pence for an adult and 25 pence for a child, the last train departed a gas-lit Swanage station platform at 10.15pm before passing through Corfe Castle at 10.24pm and pulling into Wareham at 10.40pm.